About the training:

 Loose and comfortable clothing is advisable.
 Walking boots and wet weather gear will enable you to engage with the beautiful surrounding countryside.

-Our rates have no hidden extras and include teaching, deposit (£200.00), room and board.
+Our rates have no hidden extras and include teaching and deposit (£200.00, of which £100 is non-refundable).

 Standard Rate – The rate for accessing this training as a ‘stand-alone’ training event and not part of a CMRP teacher training pathway.